 In siege warfare, as in the open field, it is the gun which plays

 “I knew that he was perverting France,” she explained during her trial.
 “I killed one man to save a hundred thousand.”

 Sentenced to death on the guillotine, she would confront her fate, according to one newspaper account, with “imperturbable calm.”
 Like Joan of Arc, she seemed possessed of a messianic resolve, and like Joan, she would go to her death a maid.
-In the end, however, the martyrdom she sought would fail of its purpose, for her murderous act would only serve to advance the cause of her enemies, lending credence to Marat’s many warnings of counter-revolutionary plots, and thereby helping instigate the dark period known as the Reign of Terror.
+In the end, however, the martyrdom she sought would fail of its purpose, for her bloody act would only serve to advance the cause of her enemies, lending credence to Marat’s many warnings of counter-revolutionary plots, and helping instigate a dark period known as the Reign of Terror.

-It was against this backdrop that the Bonapartes took up residence in Toulon, now more dependent than ever on Napoleon, whose fortunes were in turn the more closely linked to those of the fledgling French Republic.
+It was against this backdrop that the Bonapartes took up residence in Toulon, now more dependent than ever on Napoleon, whose fortunes were, in turn, the more closely linked to those of the French Republic.
 Happily for all parties, despite his recent debacle in Corsica and extended leaves of absence, Napoleon was welcomed back without incident to his old regiment, which was then stationed in Nice, another of the border regions recently won by French troops.
 His return was timely, for the regiment would soon be engaged in a mission that would solidify the republic’s military gains and propel Napoleon onto the national stage.

 Meanwhile, the crisis in the Midi was by no means over; within days of the surrender of Marseilles, royalists in nearby Toulon invited an Anglo-Spanish fleet under Lord Hood to enter the harbor and take charge of the city’s defenses.
 Home to the French Mediterranean fleet and its arsenal, Toulon was strategically vital, and its capture by the enemy represented the most serious threat to the Republic since the Austro-Prussian invasion of the previous year.
 The nearest forces with which to respond were those of General Carteaux, who was ordered to the scene from Marseille.
 Meanwhile, General Lapoype, commanding the Army of Italy, approached Toulon from the vicinity of Nice.
 Complicating the situation, the heights of Mount Faron would effectively keep the two armies from combining forces, forcing them to establish separate headquarters and operate for the most part independently of each other.
-This left the lion’s share of the tactical challenge to the inexperienced Carteaux, who managed to seize the outlying town of Ollioules, but not without the loss of his chief artillery officer, Dommartin, who was seriously wounded in the process.
+This left the lion’s share of the tactical challenge to the inexperienced Carteaux, who managed to seize the outlying town of Ollioules, but not without the loss of his chief artillery officer, who was seriously wounded in the process.

 As fate would have it, Napoleon arrived on the scene shortly thereafter, escorting a supply of gunpowder bound for the Army of Italy.
-Stopping at Carteaux’s headquarters, he called on an old acquaintance from Corsica, Cristoforo Saliceti, who was even then engaged in efforts to find a replacement for the wounded Dommartin.
+Stopping at Carteaux’s headquarters, he called on an old acquaintance from Corsica, Cristoforo Saliceti, who was even then engaged in efforts to find a replacement for the unit’s former artillery officer.
 Given the scope of the career it was to launch, the encounter was indeed fortunate, an observation Saliceti sensed at once.
 Quickly appointing Napoleon to the vacant post, he would write to officials in Paris: “Fate has sent us a miracle.”
 Likewise, it was the break Napoleon had been waiting for, and with his mother and siblings now safely removed to Marseille, he lost no time in making the most of it.
 As for his friendship with Saliceti, it would prove something of a miracle in return, for his old acquaintance was now a representative of the National Convention with direct ties to the all-powerful Committee of Public Safety.

-Even so, the recapture of Toulon would be no easy task, its logistical challenges compounded by the combative ineptness of Carteaux.
+Even so, the recapture of Toulon would be no easy task, its logistical challenges compounded by the manifest ineptness of Carteaux.
 From the first, Napoleon was convinced that the key to the position lay in control of two enemy-held forts on a promontory that jutted into Toulon’s twin harbors from the west.
 Take these forts, he insisted, and the enemy fleet must either evacuate or be destroyed at its anchorage.
 By the time Carteaux got around to ordering an assault, however, the enemy, alerted to his intentions, had reinforced the position with an additional redoubt, Fort Mulgrave, situated on an all but impregnable hilltop.
 At this point, both sides settled in for a prolonged siege during which Napoleon grew increasingly frustrated.
 Forced to defer to a political appointee with little understanding of military affairs, he took to referring to Carteaux as “King Log.”
 The object of his scorn, meanwhile, responded in kind, calling his new artillery officer “Captain Cannon” and “the Greenhorn.”

 Mutual enmity between the two persisted until the middle of November when Jacques Dugommier arrived in Toulon to replace Carteaux as field commander.
 A soldier of proven ability, Dugommier favored a more aggressive approach to the siege and quickly approved a plan conceived by Napoleon to seize Fort Mulgrave, from which French guns would be able to sweep the enemy fleet.
-Preparations were undertaken for an attack in which Dugommier’s main force would lead the way, followed by a reserve under Captain Buonaparte, who by this time had assembled over a hundred guns from forts throughout the coastal region, ringing the harbor with a series of batteries from which to deliver a deadly cross-fire.
+Preparations were undertaken for an attack in which Dugommier’s main force would lead the way, followed by a reserve under Captain Buonaparte, who by this time had assembled over a hundred guns from forts throughout the coastal region, ringing the harbor with a series of batteries from which he could deliver a deadly cross-fire.
 Though one of these batteries was captured and its guns disabled in a surprise Allied raid, a republican counter-attack led by Napoleon not only succeeded in recapturing the lost position but swept onward to take a key redoubt overlooking the northern end of the bay, capturing the English commander, General O’Hara, in the process.
 In addition to his technical expertise, the young artillery commander, it seemed, was also an inspired leader of men.